Region: Wild Harvest

 The first thing you should do is read my Ask the Alchemist 239 where I discuss roasting smaller beans.

-After that, you can treat this bean pretty aggressively as there is tons of chocolate and no real nut If you are drum roasting that means 10/8/6 F/min is just fine.
-You want to pay attention to the aroma and reduce your ramps if you smell it trying to be acrid but I've yet to be ab.
+The drum roasting profile I used for the evaluation sample was 14:30/17:40/22:40 @ 255 F. After that, you can treat this bean pretty aggressively as there is tons of chocolate and fruit.
+That means 0/8/6 F/min is just fine.
+You want to pay attention to the aroma and reduce your ramps if you smell it trying to be acrid.
 You will also stop the roast a little sooner than you might normally since the bean is smaller.
-EOR 254-260 F seems to work well where a normal sized bean of this character would be 258-264 F.
+EOR 252-258 F seems to work well where a normal sized bean of this character would be 258-264 F.